The Maltese Falcon (1941 film): Proposed sequel and adaptations

 In the wake of the film's success, Warner Bros. immediately put a sequel tentatively titled The Further Adventures of the Maltese Falcon into development.
 Huston was set to direct the sequel, with Jack Warner approaching Dashiel Hammett to write a screenplay.
 However, Huston and Bogart's high demand and the studio's inability to agree on a salary with Hammett caused the plans to be dropped.

 The film was adapted for radio several times.
 The first was for the Silver Theater broadcast on the CBS radio network on February 1, 1942, with Bogart as star.
 Philip Morris Playhouse staged an adaptation August 14, 1942, with Edward Arnold starring.
+On February 8, 1943, Lux Radio Theatre presented a one-hour adaptation which featured Edward G. Robinson and Gail Patrick in the leading roles.
 CBS later created a 30-minute adaptation for The Screen Guild Theater with Bogart, Mary Astor, Greenstreet and Peter Lorre all reprising their roles.
 This radio segment was originally released on September 20, 1943, and was played again on July 3, 1946.